aurele52/aurele-dreyer.fr/README.md

 $ node -v
 v20.9.0
 ```
-Create a .env.docker file and a .env.localhost file from the empty.env.docker and empty.env.localhost files
+Create a .env.docker file and a .env.local file from the empty.env.docker and empty.env.local files

 ## Dev
 ```